 The differences between the kinds of services have to do with how much control you want to have or how much of the underlying maintenance you want to have responsibility for.
 The service types are frequently referred to as Infrastructure as a Service (IAAS) and Platform as a Service (PAAS).
 I’ll show up my favorite illustration of the difference between IAAS and PAAS, which also includes SAAS, and the traditional on-premises computing.
 However, instead of basing the distinction on SQL Server, it bases it on another of my favorite topics: pizza!
 The awesome graphic below comes from Albert Barron at IBM.
 He introduced it here.

 On the one end, shown on the left, on-premises pizza requires you be responsible for everything, from all the ingredients to the eating utensils.
 On the other end, at the right is SAAS pizza, or dining out, with which a vendor takes care of everything for you, including the table.
 But there are two choices in the middle, analogous to IAAS and PAAS.
 We don’t get everything provided, but it’s more than nothing.
 For pizza, we can order a pizza to be delivered, with which we have to provide the table most likely the utensils and plates.
 (I know, some places will deliver paper plates and plastic forks, and some places will also let you order drinks with your pizza.)
 Finally, we could order a bake-at-home pizza and we’ll need to provide the oven and fuel to cook the pizza, in addition to the table and utensils.
-If you like this graphic, you might like to see how Dennis Junk at Aptera turned it into an infographic.

 So the difference between IAAS and PAAS for SQL Server on AWS is how much we have to do, and how much Amazon does for us.
 The IAAS offering, using Elastic Cloud Compute (EC2), basically provides a virtual machine onto which we can install SQL Server just like we would onto our own on-premises machine.
 EC2 provides the storage, the compute power and operating system, but we provide SQL Server.
 (Actually, you can provision an EC2 machine with SQL Server already installed, to save you time.
 But it’s your SQL Server, and can be upgraded, or removed, just like you could do with a SQL Server instance you installed yourself.)
 We’re responsible for all of SQL Server’s patching, configuration and maintenance, as well as backups and monitoring.
 If we choose EC2 with just Windows Server installed, then we will need to do the installation of SQL Server.